Part ofClaude Models Explained: Opus vs Sonnet vs Haiku

 What the Claude Opus versions reveal is a tier that changes shape twice over.
 First, Opus is older than the current numbering suggests: before Claude Opus 4, the only Opus was Claude 3 Opus, and the tier sat out the entire Claude 3.5 and 3.7 era — those releases were Sonnet and Haiku, so for well over a year "Opus" meant a single 2024 model.
 The wider lineage runs back further still, to Claude 1 and Claude 2 in 2023, before Anthropic split the family into Opus, Sonnet, and Haiku with Claude 3.
 Second, the jumps are uneven.
 Claude 3 Opus to Opus 4 was a full rebuild for agentic work; every 4.x step since has been a steady, same-price refinement.
 We unpack how that cadence plays out across all three tiers in Claude Models Explained.

-The current flagship is Claude Opus 4.8, which Anthropic shipped on May 28 under the API id claude-opus-4-8.
+The current release is Claude Opus 5, under the API id claude-opus-5 (anthropic.claude-opus-5 on Amazon Bedrock).
+It replaces Claude Opus 4.8, which Anthropic shipped on May 28 and which remains callable as a legacy model.
 It holds the tier's long-standing pricing — $5 per million input tokens and $25 per million output tokens — alongside a 1M-token context window and 128K maximum output.
 You get it as the default Opus across claude.ai (Pro, Max, Team, and Enterprise), the Claude API, Claude Code, and the AWS, Google Cloud, and Microsoft Foundry clouds.

 Under the hood, Opus 4.8 leans harder into agentic coding than any Opus before it.
 It uses adaptive thinking — the model decides per turn whether a problem needs reasoning — with an effort parameter that now defaults to high.
 A new fast mode, in research preview on the API, trades money for speed: up to 2.5× the output tokens per second at premium pricing.
 For most teams, though, the headline is simpler.
 It's the strongest Opus, and it costs exactly what 4.6 and 4.7 did.